 - Effective in shallow or slow-moving water

-Above: Diagramatic comparison of a conventional bladed system on a mast (left) with a TWH generator (right) which is safe for aquatic animals and human recreational activities, and which will yield rather than break when struck by an object in the water flow.
+Below: Diagramatic comparison of a conventional bladed system on a mast (left) with a TWH generator (right) which is safe for aquatic animals and human recreational activities, and which will yield rather than break when struck by an object in the water flow.

 Instead of spinning, the TWH generator undulates to create torque in its core region.
 Where the river bed is soft, the generator is attached via a flexible stem to a stake driven into the river bed.
 For rocky rivers, the generator can be attached via a tether to a dead-weight dropped into the water.
 The weight does not need to site level to be effective so no civil engineering is required.

-Above: Comparison of a Pliant Energy Systems TWH generator with a conventional bladed turbine system attached to the piers of a highway overpass.
+Below: Comparison of a Pliant Energy Systems TWH generator with a conventional bladed turbine system attached to the piers of a highway overpass.
 The TWH generator requires only a tether attachment whereas the bladed system requires an expensive and rigid secondary structure to hold it in place.
 Logs, branches and other debris in the water current will destroy or clog the bladed system.
 The TWH generator's flexible fronds and undulating motion will allow it to shed debris and yield harmlessly when impacted by heavy objects.